AdityaaRavi/stayCozy/README.md

 # stayCozy
-An on-demand SMS service that provides the current weather at your location or a city of your choice along with a recomendation on what you can choose to wear to be cozy.
+An on-demand SMS service that provides the current weather at your location or a city of your choice along with a recommendation on what you can choose to wear to be cozy.

 ## Tools and Technologies used:
 - Spring Boot